James Győr: Life

 James was born into the Óvár branch of the gens (clan) Győr of German origin, as one of the two sons of Conrad I, Master of the cupbearers.
 His brother was Stephen III (fl.
 1302–14).
 He also had two sisters; Catherine, who married Miske Rátót, thus they became direct ascendants to the illustrious Batthyány family; and an unidentified sister, who married local noble George Balog of Harsány.
 In 1297 or 1298, James married Helena, the daughter of Nicholas Kán from the Siklós branch (and also a sister of Julius).
 Their marriage produced three or four children: Nicholas was the first member of the Gyulai family (who located in present-day Belvárdgyula) and also ancestor of its cadet branch, the Geszti family, while Conrad III settled down in Kéménd (today Máriakéménd) and became head of the Kéméndi family.
 James also had two daughters: Csala, who was betrothed to James, son of Mizse the Saracen and an unidentified daughter, who married Cibak Hont-Pázmány (she is possibly identical with Csala).

 He is first mentioned by contemporary records in 1282, when his long-lived father Conrad was already expelled from his landholdings in Northwest Hungary by the powerful Kőszegi family.
 James and his brother Stephen III lived in Baranya County.
-There James embroiled in conflict with Kemény, son of Lawrence, ancestor of the Cseményi family, whose troops burned and perished his three villages, murdered his six Italian (or Walloon) serfs and captured and robbed James himself.
+There James was embroiled in conflict with Kemény, son of Lawrence, ancestor of the Cseményi family, whose troops burned and perished his three villages, murdered his six Italian (or Walloon) serfs and captured and robbed James himself.
 He redeemed his freedom for 100 silver denari.
 In October 1285, the Pécs Chapter declared Kemény's act as unlawful and unfounded and ordered to pay damages.
 The chapter also sentenced Kemény to 73-day imprisonment beginning on 12 May 1286 to a house owned by the Dominican friars of Pécs.
 According to the verdict, Kemény had to apologize barefoot, with his belt off, begging to James after his release, but it is likely that the verdict was never implemented.